microsoftarchive/BatchAI/utilities/README.md

 AI Python SDK.

 ## Features
-- support for configuration file (for Azure Active Directory and Azure Storage credentials)
+- support for configuration files (for Azure Active Directory and Azure Storage credentials)
 - show status of clusters and jobs
 - list and download output files from jobs